-After the 2005 EHF Referees and Delegates' Convention, the European Handball Federation (EHF) invited, once again, all EHF Member Federations to nominate their chiefs of referees - as well as those facilitators taking care of referee education - to Vienna/AUT for a common EHF workshop, dealing mainly with referee education on national level.
+After the 2005 EHF Referees and Delegates' Convention, the European Handball Federation (EHF) invited all EHF Member Federations again to nominate their chiefs of referees - respectively those facilitators taking care of referee education - to Vienna/AUT for a common EHF workshop, dealing mainly with referee education on national level.
 The participants were interactively involved in discussions and finalized the framework concept of the EHF Guidelines for National Referee Education, assisted by the attending EHF CC and TRC members.
-Special focus was also placed on the EHF Young Referee Programme, as well as on possible recruiting strategies for attracting more female referee couples for both national and European level refereeing.
+Special focus was also placed on the EHF Young Referee Programme, as well as to possible recruiting strategies for attracting more women referee couples for both national and European level refereeing.

-Furthermore, representatives from FIBA Europe (basketball) contributed to the workshop with some very interesting insights into officiating, with particular reference to players and coaches' behaviour.
-This was not the first time that the EHF co-operated with specialists from other team sports: UEFA (football) was represented by referees and refereeing specialists in previous educational meetings and workshops.
+Furthermore, representatives from FIBA Europe contributed to the workshop with some very interesting insights into officiating, with particular reference to players and coaches' behaviour.
+This was not the first time that the EHF co-operated with specialists from other team sports: UEFA was represented by referees and refereeing specialists in previous educational meetings and workshops.
 A thorough discussion around the 2010 IHF Rules, as well as an explanation of them, completed the agenda for the event programme, which focused primarily on the following points:

-- EHF Guidelines/Curriculum for National Referee Education - EHF Course Archive and Video based e-learning Internet Portal as Teaching Tool - EHF Young Referee Programme Coordination - Referee/Delegate Cooperation - Referee/Coach Cooperation as an Educational Principle development through the efficient adoption of innovations and new strategies, as well as through the successful integration of education and development programmes.
+- EHF Guidelines/Curriculum for National Referee Education - EHF Course Archive and Video based e-learning Internet Portal as Teaching Tool - EHF Young Referee Programme Coordination - Referee/Delegate Cooperation - Referee/Coach Cooperation as an Educational Principle